User670/U6QQBot/README.md

 It is a QQ bot by User670.
 It has limited features, but per the Mirai framework licensing, I have to open-source this project if I want to provide features to other people.
 I don't have much choices.

 # Usage
 - Setup Mirai ( https://github.com/mamoe/mirai ) following its instructions.
+You also need the HTTP API.
 - Setup Nonebot ( https://github.com/nonebot/nonebot ) following its instructions.
 Make sure you install `pip install "nonebot[scheduler]"` when you install the dependencies.
 - Place `User670` folder in your Nonebot directory, the same level as your `bot.py`.
 - Run `bot.py`.